- LL.B (Hons) National University of Singapore (2013)

 She is also proficient in Mandarin Chinese.

 Some of the notable matters which Yuan Kheng has handled include:

 - Successfully acted for members of the De La Sala family in the largest trust case ever heard in Singapore, involving disputed assets estimated to be worth between US$600 and US$800 million.
 The matter involved complex corporate trust structures based in multiple jurisdictions, including Singapore, Panama, the BVI, Liberia and Hong Kong.
 The High Court’s judgment was a landmark decision setting out guidance on what constitutes impermissible witness coaching.

-International Commercial Arbitrations and Cross-border Disputes
+International Commercial Arbitrations and Cross-border Litigation

 - Member, Singapore Academy of Law

 - Member, Law Society of Singapore